-We are in existence to support charities within the local community, the wider nation and internationally by promoting them through club activities and the world wide organisation called Rotary International.
+We are in existence to support charities within the local community, the wider nation and internationally by promoting them through club activities and our world wide organisation called Rotary International.

-To get a flavour of some of our events and activities, please explore this this website by clicking on the "What we do" and "Programme" pages on the menu above, or use the social media link on the right hand side of this page to access our Facebook page.
+To get a flavour of some of our own club events and activities, please explore this this website by clicking on the "What we do" and "Programme" pages on the menu above, or use the social media link at the bottom of this page to access our Facebook pages.

-We are also looking forward to our annual Ladies Night at the Batch Fam Hotel on 10th March 2017, and a contingent of members will once again be visiting our twin club - The Rotary Club of Dourdan - just south of Paris at the beginning of May.
+We are also looking forward to our annual President's Night at the Batch Fam Hotel on 16th March 2018, and to welcoming a contingent of members from our twin club - The Rotary Club of Dourdan (just south of Paris) who will once again visiting us at the beginning of May 2018.

 The Rotary Club of Wrington Vale was founded back in 1976 by 23 member's who wanted, by fellowship and actions to create, within the Wrington Vale, a club where like minded people could meet and enjoy promoting charitable deeds.